oat-sa/simple-roster/README.md

 ## Tests

-You can run tests with:
+You can run all tests suites with:

  ```bash
  $ bin/phpunit [--coverage-html=coverage]